kartonfarkas/api_docs/source/suite/contacts/contact_multiple_create.rst

      -
    * - source_id
      - int
-     - ID assigned to the application of a customer to integrate, used to differentiate contacts created of modified by the customer's applications, [source_id]
+     - ID assigned to the customer's application, used to differentiate contacts created or modified by the external applications, [source_id]
      -

+Notes:

-If the key_id is omitted, the default value for key_field ID is 3 (email).
+* If the key_id is omitted, the key field ID value defaults to using ID 3 (email).
-The optional key_id must be provided once.
+* The optional key_id must be provided once.
-The parameters of the different contacts must be sent in an array (see example below).
+* The parameters of the different contacts must be sent in an array (see example below).
-The maximum size of the array (and therefore the **maximum number of new contacts**) is **1,000.**
+* The maximum size of the array (and therefore the **maximum number of new contacts**) is **1,000.**

 JSON Payload Example
 --------------------